Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 }
 ```

-# IntegerField, FloatField and TextField are exceptions
+# IntegerField, FloatField and TextField Are Exceptions

 Please before reading this section, read [this one](#styling-your-main-toolbar-elements) first.